Ottawa to Toronto

 in the Maritimes.
 He told us that he works in the oil rigs and

 that he read in the local newspaper that the industry needs another

 The room that Ray and I shared initially seemed small but very functional with two chairs, a sink and an enclosed toilet.
 Our attendant, Brenda, was marvelous and very professional.
 She went out of her way to prepare fold down bunks so that Ray could take some photos of it.
 Our evening ended early when Brenda prepared our room which consists of dropping the beds down and preparing them, considering how complicated it looks, this is best left to the experts.

 Wednesday, January 17, 2001.

-from the chimneys of the homes.
+Passing through Northern Ontario in the early morning, you could tell it was very cold outside by the long smoke trails coming from the chimneys of the homes.
 Not many people are out and about.

 I spent a large part of the morning on the observation level of

 the Dome car taking photos.
 I managed to take several of our train